Sarah-C/M5Stack_Atom_Middle_Mouse_Button/README.md

 ![20220320_152902](https://user-images.githubusercontent.com/1586332/159325662-089217c3-11d4-49fa-835e-5541042f9d39.jpg)

-This program turns your M5Stack Atom (or Matrix) into the missing middle mouse button for your laptop!
+This program turns your sleek and low profile M5Stack Atom (or Matrix) into the missing middle mouse button for your laptop!

 The middle mouse button "hides" under the scroll wheel of the mouse.
 Did you know you can actually press the wheel down?
 Some programs like Chrome open new links in a new tab when you middle click, without opening it.
 Which is great for opening several Google search results without leaving the page.